Brandon-C92/US_Southern_Border_Metrics/README.md

 * Personal Growth: Reflect on my learning journey throughout the project, including any challenges you encountered, lessons learned, and skills acquired.

 I believe with proper, ethical data collection, I would be able to work on the predictive models to refine and hone in the accuracy of the findings to enable proper views in to a forecast of future apprehensions and immigration to the United States.
+This along with formatting those previously discussed policy/world happenings into data for analysis would lend into possible profitable predictive modeling.